yeehaa123/elab/h2020/proposal/best practices_process documentation.md

 ####who?

+All of the private partners are strong communicators and multipliers in their respective fields.
+Each of them

 Johanna Barnbeck is an artist, researcher and creative professional offering creative consulting for universities and research institutes who want to use audiovisual media in order to reach their relevant public.
 She develops concepts for film, photography and crossmedial art projects.
 Currently, she also works as an embedded researcher on the project Augmenting Masterpieces at the Rijksmuseum, which seeks to develop interfaces between the digital and the physical collection of the museum.
 In this project she will be stimulating the communication activities regarding best practice cases and their formats.